sevyharris/MonteCoffee/documentation/_build/html/_sources/options.rst.txt

     - **write_atoms** (bool): If True, write out traj files of coverages (may have to be customized depending on the system).

-Options solely related relates to the acceleration of kMC simulations (See :ref:`accelerating <accelerating>`):
+Options solely related to the acceleration of kMC simulations (See :ref:`accelerating <accelerating>`):

     - **use_scaling_algorithm** (str): If None or False, no time acceleration will be used.
 In the current version the following three schemes are available: